Dedicated learners

 I offer regular piano lessons in Cheltenham for adults, teenagers, and motivated younger students who want to make steady, long-term progress.

-Lessons are shaped around the individual student: their musical interests, their level, their goals, and the kind of player they want to become.
+Lessons are shaped around the individual student: their musical interests, their level, their goals, and the kind of pianist they want to become.
 For some students, that means classical repertoire and exam preparation.
 For others, it means learning favourite pieces, developing confidence at the piano, exploring composition, or deepening their understanding of music.

 My aim is to help students become more thoughtful, capable, and independent musicians — not simply to get through pieces, but to understand how music works and how to practise well between lessons.